 This means restaurants, retailers, hotels, doctors’ and lawyers’ offices—and much, much more—all need to stay on top of their compliance statuses.

-What are the consequences if I don’t meet these standards?
+What are the consequences if I don’t meet the PCI DSS?

 If you fall out of compliance—or are not compliant from the start—it could lead to disastrous consequences.

 If your business experiences a financial data breach, your customers, your business success and reputation, and the associated financial institutions might all be negatively impacted.

 Just one incident can severely damage your reputation and your ability to conduct business effectively, far into the future.
 Account data breaches can lead to catastrophic loss of sales, relationships and good standing in your community, and depressed share price if it’s a public company.

 Possible negative consequences also include lawsuits, insurance claims, cancelled accounts, payment card issuer fines and government fines.

 Read more about The Impact of a Data Breach.

 How to become PCI compliant...and retain that compliance.

 Well, becoming and staying PCI compliant is not easy, but it’s certainly achievable.